M-earnest/docker_workshop/workshop/basics/introduction.md

 ### Container technologies

-- Isolate the computing environments
+- Isolate the computing environments from the host system
 - Provide a mechanism to encapsulate environments in a self-contained unit that can run anywhere

 <br>